This is a follow-up to Invest Time. I recommend reading that first.

 - Don't do this with your house's down payment or children's college money

 - This isn't for people with jobs that are correlated with the market.

 - This is absolutely not for those who can't take any risk.
 A good measure will be how often you check your brokerage app or refresh it when prices are in free fall.
-I recommend reevaluating your risk appetite if you won't get good sleep with during downturns.
+I recommend reevaluating your risk appetite if you won't get good sleep during downturns.

-- Most importantly, this isn't an investment advice.
+- Most importantly, this isn't investment advice.
 Everything you've read so far is for educational purposes only.

 💻 You can run all these numbers yourself - download the dataset and simulations from the book's official website